gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 ------------
 Long standing issue of moving away of current MapEvaluator, maybe most complex piece of code in Gammapy.
 Make it more readable and flexible for design of fit-statistics.
 Associated to this, question of API.
 Prototype by AD exists.
 Penalties and priors
-We have already discussed different penalties, in June with Lucas Greaux.
+We have already discussed different penalties, in June with Lucas Gréaux.
 Maybe some clarification is important, specific usage like regularization might require some fit-statistic penalties.
 There is a PR on how to implement it.
 Needs to be done, but not needed for first ???-release.

 Geometry based fitting (AS, CG)
 -------------------